 Have questions about selecting a History Major, Joint Honours or Minor degree plan?
 Talk to a Peer Advisor!

-Peer Advisors are upper-year History students who have experienced many of the same things you are experiencing and are trained to answer your questions about how to select a Major, what you need to Major in History, and how to do well in your History classes.
+Peer Advisors are upper-year History students who have experienced many of the same things you are experiencing and are trained to answer your questions about how to select a Major or Joint Honours, what you need to Major in History, and how to do well in your History classes.
 Peer Advisors are available from September through April.
 If you have questions about PATH, please email email@example.com.
 Note: If you are an online student, please contact Arts & Science Online for academic advisement.

-My name is Massimo Recupero, my pronouns are he/him, and I’m a Peer Advisor with the Department of History this year!
-I am an incoming third-year Con-Ed student with a major and primary teachable in History.
-In addition to peer advising, I am also a Con-Ed Orientation Executive and Third-Year Representative.
+My name is Massimo Recupero, my pronouns are he/him, and I’m a Peer Advisor with the Department of History!
+I am an incoming fourth-year Con-Ed student with a major and primary teachable in History.
+In addition to peer advising, I oversee Faculty Orientation at Queen’s as the AMS Orientation Roundtable Coordinator.
 Some of my interests include fashion, music, theatre, and writing!
-I am so excited to join the PATH this year and look forward to meeting you all!
+I am so excited to be returning to the PATH this year and look forward to meeting you all!

 Emily Viau (BAH '22)